DAntHouse/remote_sensing_ml_project/README.md

 **David House**

 #### Executive summary
+Unsupervised Machine learning models have potential in remote sensing applications to help identify regions of interests as well as changes in an automated manner.

 #### Rationale
 These methods could allow for eventual deforestation tracking, oil spill monitoring in the ocean or other tasks that require finding changes in the environment.